Czech animation: Modern era (1990–now)

 In 2008, the first Czech feature-length computer-animated film, Goat Story directed by Jan Tománek, was released.

 In 2020, the film Daughter (2019) directed by Daria Kashcheeva was nominated for Best Animated Short Film at the 92nd Academy Awards.

 Festivals of animated films

 Anifest

-Anifest is an international festival of animated films held annually in the Czech Republic.
+Anifest was an international festival of animated films held annually in the Czech Republic.
 It was established in 2002 and has attracted more than twenty-thousand guests per year.
 It is a specialized competition festival of animated production for film professionals, artists and animation lovers that builds on the famous tradition of Czech animated film and offers a unique opportunity to become familiar with the best of contemporary world and Czech animation work.
 In addition to the competitive and non-competitive film events, the festival includes various theatre performances, exhibitions, concerts and discussions, parties and other cultural and social events.

 Anifilm

 Anifilm is an International Festival of Animated Films held in Liberec, Czech Republic (until 2019 in Třeboň).
 It was founded in 2010.
 Festival features the most interesting films from the entire spectrum of animation, with awards in the categories of student work, design for television and made to order, and Best Film.